Physician Assistant Alum Assists Professional Sports Teams, Teaches about PA

 Ms. Hall also shared her decision process in choosing to study at Midwestern University.
 “I was very lucky I got to interview at several PA programs.
 When I came to campus, I knew that’s where I wanted to go.
 Everyone was so kind, so welcoming.
 The campus itself was impressive.
 Midwestern University focused on interdisciplinary education.”
 She reminisced about sharing several classes with physical therapy students and the osteopathic medicine students helping with anatomy labs.
 “You’re plugged in on campus, you’re not separated to your one program.”

 She also offered advice to current PA students.
-“When you are in PA school, if there’s a subspeciality you think you like, such as sports medicine, get involved.
+“When you are in PA school, if there’s a subspecialty you think you like, such as sports medicine, get involved.
 See if it’s something you want to do.
-Make the most of elective rotation, networking, getting to know people, shadowing people in the subspeciality, and doing your elective rotations in those subspecialties.”
+Make the most of elective rotation, networking, getting to know people, shadowing people in the subspecialty, and doing your elective rotations in those subspecialties.”

 As for future career plans, Ms. Hall is very happy at Banner Health.
 “I love my current job and position, and I will continue to be an adjunct faculty member with Midwestern University.”